Whitfield County Sheriff's Office, Dalton GA

 For employement opportunities visit our county website

-The Detectives assigned to General Investigations are responsible for investigating all unsolved criminal cases reported to the Sheriff’s Department.
-Additionally, the unit investigates other crimes which require specialized training or expertise, such as homicide, child abuse and/or molestation, forgery, computer crimes and domestic violence.
-The unit also conducts all internal investigations, and background investigations on prospective applicants.
-On average, detectives of this unit investigate over 3,000 cases annually, with a clearance rate in excess of 40%, compared to a national average of around 33%.
+The General Investigation Division is under the command of Lt.
+Scott McAllister and Sergeants Jose Rivera and Daniel Jones.
+The detectives assigned to the General Investigations Division are responsible for investigating all unsolved criminal cases reported to the Sheriff’s Office.
+One detective is assigned exclusively to the Whitfield County School System who investigates all reported crimes within the schools.
+Additionally, the unit investigates other crimes which require specialized training or expertise, such as homicides, child abuse, sex crimes, forgery, computer crimes, and domestic violence.
+The unit also conducts all internal investigations, polygraph examinations, and background investigations on prospective applicants.
+On average, detectives of this unit investigate over 3,000 cases annually, with a clearance rate in excess of 40% compared to a national average of around 33%.

-The Uniform Patrol Division is under the command of Captain Rick Swiney.
-Day to day operations are supervised by Lt.
+The Uniform Patrol Division is under the command of Capt.
 Clay Pangle.
 The Uniform Patrol Division consists of a group of highly trained, responsive and dedicated officers.
 The men and women of this division perform the most visible and recognizable functions of the Sheriff's Office.

 The primary responsibilities of the Uniform Patrol Division are to provide proactive community patrols, answer calls for service, enforce criminal laws and county ordinances, provide traffic safety enforcement and maintain public peace and safety.
 Deputies assigned to this division are, quite often, the agency's first line of defense and considered the "backbone" of the agency.

 The Uniform Patrol Division is comprised of four teams operating on a 12-hour schedule with continuous 24 hour coverage.
 Each team consists of a lieutenant, a sergeant and several patrol officers.
-In addition, there are three Animal Control Officers and eight P.A.C.E.
-(Pro-Active Criminal Enforcement) Officers assigned to this division.
+In addition, there are three Animal Control Officers amd a one K-9 unit.

 The Uniform Division Headquarters is located at the Whitfield County Sheriff's Office, 805 Professional Blvd. and may be contacted directly at 706-876-1447.